and they anointed with oil many who were sick and cured them.

 COLLECT PRAYER

-Fifth Week in Ordinary Time: Keep your family safe, O Lord, with unfailing care, that, relying solely on the hope of heavenly grace, they may be defended always by your protection.
+Twenty-Third Week in Ordinary Time: O God, by whom we are redeemed and receive adoption, look graciously upon your beloved sons and daughters, that those who believe in Christ may receive true freedom and an everlasting inheritance.
 Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever.

 Miraculous Rosary: FAMOUS ROSARY MIRACLES